nawazkhan24/Study-sync-website/README.md

 # Study-sync-website
-This is my first Navigation bar project
+This is the front-end of the Study sync website created by using html and css.